decentraland/adr/content/ADR-164-quests.poc.md

 ## Solution Space Exploration

-The following sections will describe what would be necessary and alternatives for this Proof of Concept, where designers can submit quests, users experience them and the system expose some metrics.
+The following sections will describe what would be necessary, including some alternatives, for a Proof of Concept where designers can submit quests and users can experience them while the system exposes some metrics.

 ### Quest definition

 A Quest definition will include steps/tasks required for completion.
 It would be defined technically speaking as a graph, since it may have a non-linear complexity.

-Defining a valid graph, as it may require some conditions:
+Defining a valid quest definition in the form of a graph requires the following conditions:
 - it should have only one start node.
 - it should have at least one end node.
 - it may have cycles but not endless loops.